nathom/delphi.nvim/README.md

 You have two options:

-- Use `:Telescope delphi chats`
+- Use `:Telescope delphi chats` (after loading the extension)
 - Run `:Chat list` to view the ids and titles of chats, and `:Chat go <id>` to open them

 ### Rewrite

-This command allows the LLM to rewrite a selected block of code according to your instructions.
-It will display a unified diff, which is updated as tokens are streamed in.
+This command allows the LLM to rewrite a selected block of code or insert at the cursor.
+It displays a live diff preview as tokens stream in.

 To use it

 - open a buffer with some text
 - highlight a few lines in Visual Lines mode (shift-V)
-- trigger `<Plug>(DelphiRewriteSelection)`, which should open a popup
+- press `<C-i>` (or use `<Plug>(DelphiRewriteSelection)`) to open the prompt
 - instruct the model, hit `ENTER`
 - accept or reject the changes via `<Plug>(DelphiRewriteAccept)` or `<Plug>(DelphiRewriteReject)`

+Insert at cursor

+- from Normal or Insert mode, press `<C-i>` (or use `<Plug>(DelphiInsertAtCursor)`) to insert at the current line
+- the diff preview shows only additions; accepting applies the generated lines at the cursor line
+- press `<Esc><Esc>` inside the prompt popup to cancel (mapping is local to the popup only)

 ### Configuration

-These are the schema:
+Configuration schema:

 ```lua
 ---@class Model